-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular entity structure for many businesses starting in the state of South Dakota.
 The LLC provides personal liability protection and has the potential to save money on taxes.
-With a little research, you can learn how to form an LLC in South Dakota without an attorney.
+With our step-by-step guide, you can learn how to form an LLC in South Dakota without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure that helps to protect the business owner’s personal assets.

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides asset protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

 – Limited Liability Company